jose-techcode/BOT_Luamod/README.md

 # 13. Notes

-In the future, a SQL or MongoDB database may be added.
+In the future, a SQL database may be added.